Data Bus Development For Governmental Corporation

 01. Challenge: Lack of experience

-A lot of time was spent to figure out how the existing solutions work, plan and design all the business logic according to all the nuances protocols required.
+A lot of time was spent to figure out how the existing solutions work, plan and design all the business logic according to all the nuances that protocols required.

 02. Challenge: Inaccurate web